 Correctional and educational activities:

-2) Conditions have been created to meet the biological needs of children in movement: basketball and volleyball courts, a sports and gymnastics complex, and a football field are equipped on the territory of the orphanage.
-In the building of the orphanage there is a gym, table tennis, mini trampoline.
-For physical education lessons purchased: skis, skates, scooters, soccer and basketball balls, darts.
-The orphanage also has equipment for tourism work - a catamaran has been purchased.
+2) Conditions have been created to satisfy the biological need of children for movement: basketball and volleyball courts, a sports and gymnastics complex, and a football field are equipped on the territory of the orphanage.
+The orphanage building has a gym, tennis table, and mini trampoline.
+For physical education classes purchased: skis, skates, scooters, footballs and basketballs, darts.
+The orphanage also has equipment for tourist work - it purchased its own catamaran.
 The accumulated didactic material allows you to properly organize correctional and educational work.

-3) An effective means of preventing fatigue and improving the general condition is physical education minutes, they are held during self-training.
+3) An effective means of preventing fatigue and improving general condition is physical education; they are carried out during self-preparation.

-4) Corrective pauses are held throughout the day in the orphanage.
-Corrective pauses include a variety of exercises for the eyes, acupressure, finger gymnastics.
+4) Correctional breaks are carried out throughout the day in the orphanage.
+Corrective breaks include a variety of eye exercises, acupressure, and finger exercises.

-5) Prevention of posture disorders - in groups, educators conduct morning exercises, taking into account correction.
-It includes a traditional set of exercises of an imitation nature for the development of attention, the accuracy of performing actions.
-The main purpose of morning exercises is to raise the mood and muscle tone of the child, as well as to ensure the prevention of postural disorders.
+5) Prevention of postural disorders - in groups, teachers conduct morning exercises, taking into account correction.
+It includes a traditional set of simulation exercises to develop attention and accuracy in performing actions.
+The main purpose of morning exercises is to lift your mood and muscle tone child, as well as to ensure the prevention of poor posture.

 7) Swimming in the pool.

-a) Acupressure is the effect of fingers on biologically active points (performed by a specialist).
+a) Acupressure is the use of fingers on biologically active points (performed by a specialist).

 b) Self-massage of fingers and hands - develops fine motor skills of the hands.

-c) Finger gymnastics - necessary to relieve tension from the fingers, as well as develop their mobility and flexibility.
+V) Finger gymnastics– is necessary to relieve tension from the fingers, as well as to develop their mobility and flexibility.

-The main focus is on the development of skills and teaching children movements, motor actions, the formation of physical qualities, familiarization with the rules of physical exercises.
+The main emphasis is on developing skills and teaching children movements, motor actions, formation of physical qualities, familiarization with the rules of physical exercise.

-1) Organization of motor mode: physical activity creates an energy basis for the growth and formation of the body system, normal physical and psychological development.
+1) Organization of motor mode: motor activity creates the energy basis for the growth and formation of the body system, normal physical and psychological development.

-Motor activity is a good means of mental hygiene of a child.
-The concentration of excitation in the nerve centers associated with the work of the muscles leads them to active inhibition, which take on the load during mental work.
-Movements relieve mental tension, stress, irritation and fatigue, improve children's well-being.
+Physical activity is a good means of child mental hygiene.
+The concentration of excitation in the nerve centers associated with the work of muscles leads them to active inhibition, which take on the load during mental work.
+Movement relieves mental tension, stress, irritation and fatigue, and improves the well-being of children.

-During physical exercises such personal qualities as endurance, courage are formed.
-Moving, the child learns the world around him.
+During physical exercise, such personal qualities like endurance, courage.
+By moving, the child learns about the world around him.

-Preservation and promotion of health is impossible without observing the rules of personal hygiene - a set of measures for caring for the skin of the body, hair, oral cavity, clothes, shoes.
+Maintaining and strengthening health is impossible without observing the rules of personal hygiene - a set of measures to care for the skin of the body, hair, oral cavity, clothing, and shoes.
 When developing hygiene skills, you must adhere to the following rules:

-*correspondence of methods and techniques to the age characteristics of pupils,
+*conformity of methods and techniques age characteristics pupils,

-Skills become strong if they are constantly fixed: at home, at a party, on hikes.
+Skills become strong if they are constantly reinforced: at home, at a party, on hikes.

-Of great importance leisure, the main task of which is to give children pleasure, to create a joyful mood.
-It is very important that all children be active, joyful, liberated, friendly towards each other.
-Participation in sports activities and games improve the formation of speech and thinking.
+Of great importance leisure, whose main task is to give children pleasure and create a joyful mood.
+It is very important that all children are active, joyful, relaxed, and friendly towards each other.
+Participation in sports and games improves the formation of speech and thinking.

-An effective means of education, training and rehabilitation is camping trip.
-The main goal of the hike is health-improving, and the most important of the tasks is the formation of a healthy lifestyle.
+An effective means of education, training and health improvement is hiking trip.
+The main goal of the hike is health-improving, and the most important goal is the formation of a healthy lifestyle.

-Joint activity in nature contributes not only to physical development, but also to moral education, forms positive emotions, unites children.
+Joint activities in nature contribute not only to physical development, but also moral education, creates positive emotions, unites children.

 Top